guschiavon/js-bootcamp-mead/notes.md

 ```
 > In here, the `initializer` tells the `for` loop to set the `count` variable to '0', referring to the first item in the array.
 Then, the `condition` asks if the `count` value is less than (`<`) the size of the array (`myArray.length`), then proceed and run this `expression` which adds 1 to the previous `count` variable until the condition is `true`.
 The resulting code cycles through all the array items from zero till the last item in the array.
 We can call the `count` variable inside the `for` loop, first by declaring a new variable (`index`) to rank the array item according to their position, adding '1' to the position value (starting at '0'), and then declaring the `item` variable which is every item in the array `myArray` starting at '0' (as declared on the `initializer`). **Notice that the `count` variable changes by adding 1 to its value every cycle of the `for` loop**, hence the output in the `item` also changes.

-#### Searching specific items in the array (Lesson 42)
+### Searching arrays (Lesson 42)
 We can use methods to search for specific items in the array.
 This is particularly useful as the array might be composed of objects with multiple properties, all and any of which we want to make use of.
-We can use `indexOf()` but this is not as useful as `findIndex()`, which takes a function as its argument.
-In addition:
-- `indexOf()` will output `-1` if it's undefined.
+We can use some methods like:
+- `findIndex()` which uses a _callback_ function as first parameter
+- `indexOf()` which expects a _value_ as first parameter
+- `find()`
-- searches are **case sensitive**
+- searches are **case sensitive** unless using a method to sanitize the code (like `toLowerCase()`).

+Some more information on these methods:
+> The main difference are the parameters of these functions:
+`Array.prototype.indexOf()` expects a value as first parameter.
+This makes it a good choice to find the index in arrays of primitive types (like string, number, or boolean).
+Can be useful to find if there is an item in the array or not.
+`Array.prototype.findIndex()` expects a callback as first parameter.
+Use this if you need the index in arrays with non-primitive types (e.g. objects) or your find condition is more complex than just a value.

 - **IMPORTANT**: when searching for equal objects, it **does not** matter if the object has the same properties or the same property values: an object is only equal to another object if it is the **exact same object** or **declared to be the same object**:

 ```